bshuler/cvideo-click-pave/GITHUB_SETUP.md

 - These credentials provide **full administrator access** to the AWS account
 - Only use these for infrastructure deployment in this repository
-- The credentials are scoped to the `admin-user-ef47b899` IAM user
+- The credentials are scoped to the `admin-user` IAM user
 - Consider rotating these keys periodically
 - Never commit these values to code - only use as repository secrets